 Timeline and R22 phase out progress in 2018

 In 2003, the phase out of R22 production and imports launched.
 By the start of 2010 the production and import of R22 became prohibited.
 However, servicing current, existing equipment is still permitted if there is an available supply of R22.
-To ensure the public’s compliance with the new law, all sales of R22 must be purchased by a certified technician.
-The production and import of R22 will be continually reduced by law until 2020, when all production and import will be eliminated.
-Only recycled R22 refrigerant will be obtainable to service existing air conditioners after 2020.
+To ensure the public’s compliance with the new law, all sales of R22 must be bought by a certified technician R22 refrigerant will be available to service existing air conditioners after 2020.

 The graph above shows the EPA’s consumption allowance of R22 by percentage.
 The limits on R22 consumption were implemented in 2010 and follow a declining trend until 2020.

 If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are on the right track.
 As you likely understand, older air conditioners may have more leaks and need repairs.
 Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
 Prices have only increased due to scarcity.

 Remember that in order to buy R22, you have to be an EPA-certified technician.
 So, the typical homeowner can’t purchase a cylinder themselves.
 In addition, there are some stern regulations now on how refrigerant should be reclaimed and recycled, which raises the price.
 This cost is passed on to the homeowner as companies have to cover the increased overhead related to R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing air conditioners.

 So, how does this impact you?